Ayla's questions echoed between them, but neither man let it show.

 The place was slowly covered with more and more people as he attempted to get closer to the scent that he needed to follow.

-How was he supposed to do that with all these people starting to crowd around him?
+How was he supposed to follow the scent trail that was fading with all these people starting to crowd around him?

 Where the hell was he?

-The scent led him to a door that looked like it acted as a barrier for a lot of noise and more sex.
+It led him to a door that looked like it acted as a barrier for a lot of noise and people.

 Dominic was unsure of what to do.

 "Raph, what should we do?
 For some reason, I'm really uncomfortable.
-I really didn't think humans idolized sex this much.
+I really didn't think humans had the same instincts we did.
 How did we get labeled the horn dogs?
-I don't get it" he said, shaking his head in disbelief.
+I don't get it," he said, shaking his head in disbelief.

 Dominic was at a loss as his friend and mission partner left his side to enter through the doors ahead of them.